vkarpov15/thecodebarbarian.com/lib/posts/20180719_redux_saga.md

 Redux-saga is a very interesting library and it does a good job of highlighting where you might want to use generators instead of async/await.
-In general, I don't see much benefit to using redux-saga over plain old async/await, especially since redux-saga makes you import `put()` and this makes it more difficult to stub out `dispatch()` like you would when testing [redux-thunk](http://thecodebarbarian.com/async-await-with-react-and-redux-thunk.html).
+In general, I don't see much benefit to using redux-saga over plain old async/await, but the ability to cancel in-flight sagas automatically is pretty cool.

 _Want to learn how to identify whether your favorite npm modules work with async/await without cobbling together contradictory answers from Google and Stack Overflow?
 Chapter 4 of